k-capehart/kc-sf-plugin/messages/kc.trigger-framework.init.md

 Using this command will initialize an Apex Trigger framework by creating an extendable Trigger Handler class based off a template.

+Also creates a CustomSetting called BypassAutomation that can be used to optionally skip triggers for specific users.

 SObject specific trigger handlers should extend this class and override the methods for beforeInsert(), afterInsert(), etc.

 If a file already exists with the given name then it is not overwritten.